buiquanghuy23103/Unity/README.md

 ```
 Please note that even though `setup()` and `tearDown()` are empty, you should not remove it.
 Otherwise, the test will not run.
 Please refer to the [documentation](https://github.com/ThrowTheSwitch/Unity/blob/master/docs/UnityGettingStartedGuide.md) for more information.

+Name of each test function needs to start with `test`.
+Otherwise, the test function will not be recognized by the test runner, and thus will not run.

 ## Recommendation

 It is recommended that each Hiver has his/her own test file and don't modify the others to avoid conflicts.
 You can provide feedbacks to others' tests by leaving a comment on GitHub and don't forget to [enable GitHub notification](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).